Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 __*Example*__
 Data formatting is a common task.
 Imagine your app needs data (dates, currency) formatted differently for various user locales.
 The data is stored in the Model layer, and the View displays the formatted data  &mdash; but which component should be responsible for formatting the data?

-With MVVM, the View Model could handle data formatting, freeing up the View Controller to do its primary job: Responding the View lifecycle methods ( `viewDidLoad()`, and so on).
+Implementing MVVM, the View Model could handle data formatting, freeing up the View Controller to do its primary job: Responding the View lifecycle methods ( `viewDidLoad()`, and so on).

 2. **Tight Coupling Between MVC Components** &mdash; In the following code snippet, assume that each reusable cell will be populated with data from separate user records when the `configureWithUser(_:)` is executed: